Chandra-Suryadevara/Square-Sprint/ReadMe.md

 ## Installation:
-1. Clone the repository to your local machine: git clone https://github.com/your-username/square-sprint.git
+1. Clone the repository to your local machine:

+      git clone https://github.com/your-username/square-sprint.git
-2. Navigate to the project directory: cd Square Sprint
+3. Navigate to the project directory:

+     cd Square Sprint
-3. Build Game (open Terminal)
+4. Build Game (open Terminal):

      make all